 Organisations designed to favour constant learning amongst their employees will have the edge over the rest.

-Globalization, or its recess
+Globalisation, or its recess

-Globalization has been a strong driver shaping economies, business models, and organisations, but it seems to be going backwards.
+Globalisation has been a strong driver shaping economies, business models, and organisations, but it seems to be going backwards.

 Whichever way globalization goes in the next decade, it will have a severe impact on trade, on how organisations operate, and on the world of work.